polyphony-chat/docs/docs/Protocol Specifications/core.md

 How this process is implemented is up to P2 extensions to define.
 The above steps are only a guideline.
 The API routes for data export and import are documented in the API documentation.

+#### 7.3.1 Content Addressing with relative roots

+Moving data from one server to another might break references to this data.
+To prevent this as much as possible, content addressing with relative roots is recommended for data behind an additional layer of indirection.

+!!! example

+    In a chat service, a user might have posted a message containing a picture.
+In this example, the picture is stored on the user's home server, which is not necessarily the same server as the chat service.
+If the user moves their account to another server, the picture might not be accessible anymore.

+Content addressing with relative roots aids in preventing this issue.
+Instead of referring to the absolute URL of the content, the server processing the content generates a unique identifier.
+This identifier can be used to retrieve the content from the server.
+Most importantly, this identifier does not change when the content is moved to another server.
+If the base domain of the new server is known, the identifier can be used to retrieve the content from the new server.
+The "relative root" is the base domain of the server, which is used to retrieve the content.

+The API route for content addressing with relative roots is formatted as follows:

+`<server_url>/.p2/core/content/<content_id>`

+The API route for content addressing with relative roots is documented more thoroughly in the API documentation.

+Servers with no need for content addressing with relative roots can select to not implement this feature.
+Servers not implementing this feature should return a `404 Not Found` status code when the API route is accessed.
+Clients should expect finding servers not implementing this feature.

 ### 7.4 Challenges and trust